quintagroup/quintagroup.seoptimizer/docs/README.txt

 * Save

-* Do this for all documents that needs enhanced SEO properties
+* Do this for all documents that need enhanced SEO properties

 Requirements
 ------------